 Students in high school will be expected to supply transcripts covering subjects taken during the first three years of high school (Grades 9, 10 and 11).
 High school graduates must supply the full four-year record.
-High school transcripts should be sent during the fall and winter months, but no later than January 31 if supporting a freshman application.
+High school transcripts should be sent during the fall and winter months, but no later than January 19 if supporting a freshman application.

 Each candidate should make certain that the high school subjects required for admission are completed prior to graduation since The Cooper Union will not be able to verify his or her senior program until final transcripts arrive in June or July.
 This is too late to make up a missing required subject or to make plans for admission to another college.
+Students who have not fulfilled their application requirements may have their offer of admission recinded.
 In the area of mathematics, candidates may offer somewhat different patterns of preparation provided they will be ready for the intensive study of calculus at college.
 Preparation beyond the listed minimum in mathematics is highly recommended.
 College Board Advanced Placement Mathematics are suitable courses for such further preparation.

 All engineering candidates must send to The Cooper Union (College Board Code No. 2097) results of the SAT I or ACT and of the SAT II in physics or chemistry and in either Level I or Level II mathematics.
 Applications for the SAT I and II should be filed with the College Board in Princeton, NJ, at least one month before the testing dates.
-Testing later than January 31 of the year for which admission is sought is not acceptable; results must reach The Cooper Union before March 1.
+Testing later than January 24 of the year for which admission is sought is not acceptable; results must reach The Cooper Union before March 1.
 Results of an SAT or ACT taken before April 2009 will not be accepted.
 Applicants whose first language is not English are encouraged to submit alternative documentation of their English language proficiency.
-The Test of English as a Foreign Language will be taken into consideration in all admission deliberations (most admitted students score at least 250 [CBT], 100 [IBT] or 600 [paper test] on the TOEFL Including calculus.
+The Test of English as a Foreign Language (TOEFL) will be taken into consideration in all admission deliberations (most admitted students score at least 250 [CBT], 100 [IBT] or 600 [paper test] on the TOEFL exam) Admission decisions will be made in early April; candidates are expected to reply before May 1, the candidate's reply date.